 Personal space is where we connect through private relationships.
 Personal space includes the five to fifteen people whom we feel close to, whom we spend a lot of time with, like Jesus and the Twelve.
 This is a key area for discipleship to take place in a deeper way.
 Personal Space is a place of Closeness, Support, and Challenge.

 For Veritas, our discipleship in the Personal Space takes the form of our Community Groups, which are groups of 5-15 who meet for community, prayer, Bible Study, and to be on mission together (developing a common mission focus, whether it is a neighborhood or a local non-profit, or a certain people group).

 Transparent space is where we share experiences, feelings and thoughts.
 Intimate relationships are those in which another person knows the “naked truth” about us, without us feeling “ashamed”.
 This is like the space Jesus had with the three, Peter, James and John.
 Transparent Space is a place of Intimacy, Openness, and Impact.

-For Veritas, our discipleship in the Transparent Space takes the form Discipleship Groups.
+For Veritas, our discipleship in the Transparent Space takes the form of Discipleship Groups.

-Each group is made up for 3-4 people, typically the same gender, who commit themselves to (at least) a bi-weekly rhythm of 1.
-Reading the Bible.
-(UP) 2.
-Meeting for mutual accountability.
-(IN) 3. prayerfully joining God’s work in the world.(OUT) No leader is required but someone takes the initiative to start the group.
+Each group is made up of 3-4 people, typically the same gender, who commit themselves to (at least) a bi-weekly rhythm of 1.
+Reading the Bible (UP), 2.
+Meeting for mutual accountability (IN), 3. prayerfully joining God’s work in the world (OUT).
+No leader is required but someone takes the initiative to start the group.

 For Veritas our discipleship in this spaces takes the form of providing resources to encourage our community to be engaged in personal spiritual disciplines to help them grow as individuals.